swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

   /// A Boolean value indicating whether this scalar is considered
   /// whitespace.
   ///
-  /// All Unicode scalars with the general category `Z`/`Separator`,
+  /// All Unicode scalars with the `White_Space` property are
-  /// along with the following control characters, are considered
+  /// considered whitespace, including:
-  /// whitespace:
   ///
   /// - `CHARACTER TABULATION` (U+0009)
   /// - `LINE FEED (LF)` (U+000A)